Diania

-Diania is an extinct genus of lobopodian animal found in the Lower Cambrian Maotianshan shale of China, represented by a single species - D. cactiformis.
+Diania is an extinct genus of lobopodian panarthropod found in the Lower Cambrian Maotianshan shale of China, represented by a single species - D. cactiformis.
 Known during its investigation by the nickname "walking cactus", this organism belongs to a group known as the armoured lobopodians, and has a simple worm-like body with robust, spiny legs.
 Initially, the legs were thought to have a jointed exoskeleton and Diania was suggested to be evolutionarily close to early arthropods, but many later studies have rejected this interpretation.

 Discovery

-Fossils of Diania were discovered independently by Jianni Liu from the Northwest University (China) in Xi’an, Qiang Ou from the China University of Geosciences in Beijing and Michael Steiner of the Free University Berlin.
+Fossils of Diania were discovered independently by Jianni Liu from the Northwest University (China) in Xi'an, Qiang Ou from the China University of Geosciences in Beijing and Michael Steiner of the Free University Berlin.
 The fossils come from the famous Chengjiang deposit – or Maotianshan shale – of south-west China and are about 520 million years old.
 Specifically, they come from the Yu'anshan Formation, dated to the Cambrian Stage 3.